ryancheung/FreeTypeSharp/README.md

 # FreeTypeSharp

-A managed FreeType2 library based on the freetype2 code in the [ultraviolet](https://github.com/tlgkccampbell/ultraviolet/tree/develop/Source/Ultraviolet.FreeType2) project.
+A moden managed FreeType2 library based on the freetype2 code in the [ultraviolet](https://github.com/tlgkccampbell/ultraviolet/tree/develop/Source/Ultraviolet.FreeType2) project.

 FreeTypeSharp intends to provides cross-platform bindings for: